Continue of Exclusive interview with Samuel A. Weems...

 and respect come back to you.
 I wish that Americans would follow this

 Turkish example of "Peace at home and peace in the world."
-It is such a
+It is

 shame that Turkey's next door neighbor Armenia refuses to follow this great